mangosArchives/serverZero_Rel19/README.md

 * **Windows**, 32 bit and 64 bit.
 [Windows][20] 7 or newer is recommended.
 * **Linux**, 32 bit and 64 bit.
 [Debian 7][21] and [Ubuntu 12.04 LTS][22] are
   recommended.
-Other distrutions with similar package versions will work, too.
+Other distributions with similar package versions will work, too.
 * **BSD**, 32 bit and 64 bit.
 [FreeBSD][23], [NetBSD][24], [OpenBSD][25] and
   [DragonFly][26] are recommended.